Key dates 2018:

-Q: What are the New Product and New Range Awards about?
+Q: What is the New Product/New Range Award about?

-A: These are new awards for MA in partnership with the Museum Shops Association of Australia and New Zealand.
-We want to recognise some really relevant, innovative, sustainable and successful museum and gallery retail products.
+A: This award began in 2017 through a partnership between MA and the Museum Shops Association of Australia and New Zealand.
+We wanted to recognise some really relevant, innovative, sustainable and successful museum and gallery retail products.